All Posts

 New customer orientation is a critical component of the relationship, as it can have a dramatic impact on both customer satisfaction and the value that the institution derives from the relationship.
 There’s a wide array of ways to do this in digital form that are both effective and convenient for the customer.
 However, there are a few key rules of thumb to keep in mind.

 If a customer begins reviewing orientation materials and realizes that they’re full of general boiler-plate guidance rather than specifics about the type of account they opened, they’re less likely to stay engaged with the content.
 Furthermore, even if they are engaged, the material itself is likely less effective due to not being specific.
-As with the example in the previous section of a video that thanks the customer for opening their account and then walks them through how to use it, this experience is not only beneficial to both parties, it also delivers a wow factor by being in video form, yet still tailored to the situation.
+As with the example in the previous section of a video that thanks the customer for opening their account and then walks them through how to use it, this experience delivers a wow factor by being in video form, yet still tailored to the situation.

 New customer orientation shouldn’t feel like a burden.
 If it does feel overly cumbersome, then customers won’t complete it.
 This gets the relationship off on a bad foot right out of the gate and is also likely to cause future frustrations due to the customer not being educated on the specifics of their account.

 This is an easy objective for companies to overlook while trying to think of every possible thing a customer might want to know (or every product you offer that you would like them to use).
-Focus on giving them exactly what they need in a concise manner that isn’t overwhelming and support that with links and user-friendly navigation to related topics that they might want to learn more about.
+Focus on giving them exactly what they need in a concise manner.
+Support that with links and user-friendly navigation to related topics that they might want to learn more about.

 Ongoing Support